Topic Jan. 5, 2021

-For existing agreements, a select number of suppliers are audited each year for contract compliance.
-Some components of those audits include pricing, safety, drug and alcohol policy compliance, invoicing, and travel and entertainment expenses.
-Potential follow-up from these audits could be in the form of additional payments or refunds if incorrect billing is found.
-A contractor who does not meet our expectations may be subject to supplemental training and contractual remedies, including termination.
+ExxonMobil audits a select number of suppliers each year for contract compliance.
+We regularly audit pricing, safety, drug and alcohol policy compliance, invoicing and travel expenses.
+Contractors not meeting our expectations may be subject to supplemental training and contractual remedies, including termination.

 Performance and initiatives

 During the COVID-19 pandemic, our suppliers made exemplary efforts to ensure essential materials and services were available to keep our business running.

 ExxonMobil’s Sriracha Refinery in Thailand ordered critical fabricated material from Precision Equipments in Chennai, India.
 With a COVID-19 lockdown imposed in India, Precision took special measures to support operations at the refinery.
 Precision aligned raw material and small sub-suppliers, ensured continuation of labor at the fabrication shop, and adjusted inbound and outbound transportation to achieve a timely delivery, which enabled the smooth continuation of operations at the refinery.

 Royal Castor Products Limited is an Indian-based Lubes Additive supplier for ExxonMobil facilities in China, Singapore and the United States.
 With country-wide restrictions in India, Royal Castor was one of a few essential companies that received special permission to continue operations.
 The company arranged accommodations for its workforce and secured difficult-to-source raw materials – guaranteeing an uninterrupted supply of castor oil for ExxonMobil globally.